SRA-VJTI/sra-board-hardware-design/README.md

 - ### **Component Type and Board Size**:
     - In the previous and older editions, THT or PTH(Plated through hole) components were used, which take up a lot of space and their size increases with increasing rating.
-    - In the current edition, all the components were replaced by SMD components.
-This reduced cost, size of PCB and helped assembling complex circuitry in a **small space and form factor**.
-    - Previous edition PCB dimension - **81 x 112 mm**
+    - In the current edition, the component layout is changed,stepper motor driver is removed and the board is made battery compatible necessary changes for the same where done.
-    - Current edition PCB dimension - **81 x 92.68 mm**
+    - Current Board Dimensions: **81mm x 92.68mm**
-    *(Nearly 81 x 20 mm area was shaved off)*

 - ### **L298N to [TB6612FNG](https://dronebotworkshop.com/tb6612fng-h-bridge/)**
     - L298N is a BJT-based H-bridge motor driver but it is less efficient as compared to the new MOS-based TB6612FNG.
     - The detailed comparison is shown below.
 As you can see the efficiency of TB6612FNG can reach up to 91-95% which is significantly higher than the 40-70% efficiency of L298N.
     - The only drawback of TB6612FNG is the less continuous current which is equal to 1.2A.
-So, for higher current capacity motors, two TB6612FNG are given on the board, which can be used in parallel mode to double the current capacity to 2.4A.

     <p align="center">
         <img width="460" height="300" src="https://i1.wp.com/dronebotworkshop.com/wp-content/uploads/2019/12/TB6612-vs-L298N.jpeg?w=768&ssl=1">